New Territory in Tree Stand Safety

 FACT: The average age of tree stand fall victims is 46 years old.

 I don’t blame my uncle for sending me up that tree.
 After all I was 27 years old.
 (I do credit my parents for giving me the sense to climb down though.)
 Frankly, that’s just not the way he or any of his friends hunted back then.
 However, it does bring to light the position we are all in when we introduce someone new to hunting or the effect we have on younger hunters who are watching the way we prepare for a hunt and the precautions we take or don’t take.
-The fact is we are setting an example every time we go afield that someone is likely paying attention to.
+The fact is we are setting an example in tree stand safety every time we go afield that someone is likely paying attention to.
 Not only are they likely to draw conclusions from our routine, they are also likely to pass those same habits on to others.

 FACT: 41% of all tree stand falls occur when the hunter is on the stand.